Blog Commenting for SEO and Exposure: More Than Dofollow Links

 - Make the blogger visit and write about your actual site

-- Convince the blogger to submit your site to social media sites
+- Convince the blogger to share your content on social media

 - Make readers of the blog visit your site and doing some of the things mentioned above